lyc102/ifem/docs/_mesh/sc.md

 ​

-Ascend ordering will benefit the construction of local bases for high order Lagrange elements or in general bases with orientation dependent.
+Ascend ordering will benefit the construction of local bases for high order Lagrange elements and in general bases with orientation dependent.

 We may switch the default positive ordering of `elem` to the ascend ordering when generating data structure for finite element basis.
 However such